Constipation in Dogs - How To Treat Your Dog’s Constipation with Home Remedies?

 Understanding the potential causes of dog constipation can help you address the issue more effectively.
 Several factors can contribute to constipation in dogs, ranging from dietary issues to underlying health conditions.

-The pet owner cleans up after his dog.
+A pet owner cleaning up after their dog.

 Dietary Factors

-• Low-fiber diet: Dogs need fiber to maintain regular bowel movements.
-A diet low in fiber can result in slow-moving stool that becomes dry and hard.
+• Low-fibre diet: Dogs need fibre to maintain regular bowel movements.
+A diet low in fibre can result in slow-moving stool that becomes dry and hard.

 • Excess calcium: Diets high in calcium, often from bones or supplements, can contribute to the development of hard stools.